 Your garage may already have a rear access door installed that’s the same size as a standard house door.
 But what if you added a full-size garage door to the rear of your garage?
 Many homeowners recognize the benefits of having a garage door installed in the back wall of their garage, and they add extra garage doors for the five reasons listed here.

-- Create a Pull-Through Space for Trailers
+Create a Pull-Through Space for Trailers

-- Increase Access to Garage Storage
+Increase Access to Garage Storage

-- Upgrade Security for Work Vehicles
+Upgrade Security for Work Vehicles

+If you love to tinker with your vehicles or other projects in your garage, but you don’t want to issue an unspoken invitation to your neighbors by keeping your garage door open, you may avoid working in your garage at all.
+Avoid the awkwardness with a rear garage door you can open while you work.
+You get the nice breeze and illumination from the open garage door, but your nosy and pushy neighbors have no idea you’re in the garage at all.
+Have a carriage door installed with a built-in screen or use a Full-View overhead door for a stylish look.
 Overhead rear garage doors make it easy to have a private backyard gathering with full access to the garage if it rains.
 You can supervise a backyard BBQ, birthday party, or craft project from the convenience of the garage and still have plenty of door width to move bulky items indoors and outdoors as needed.

 Increase Efficiency of Tandem Garage